mountainMath/cancensus/README.md

 ### Contributing

 * We encourage contributions to improve this project.
 The best way is through issues and pull requests.
-* If you want to get in touch, we are pretty good at responding via email or via twitter at [@dshkol](https://twitter.com/dshkol) or [@vb_jens](https://twitter.com/vb_jens).
+* If you want to get in touch, we are pretty good at responding via email or via x/bluesky at [@dshkol](https://x.com/dshkol)/[@dshkol.bsky.social](https://bsky.app/profile/dshkol.bsky.social) or [@vb_jens](https://x.com/vb_jens)/[@jensvb.bsky.social](https://bsky.app/profile/jensvb.bsky.social).

 ### Cite **cancensus**

 If you wish to cite cancensus:

-  von Bergmann, J., Aaron Jacobs, Dmitry Shkolnik (2022). cancensus: R package to access, retrieve, and work with Canadian Census data and geography. v0.5.7.
+  von Bergmann, J., Aaron Jacobs, Dmitry Shkolnik (2025). cancensus: R package to access, retrieve, and work with Canadian Census data and geography. v0.5.9.

 A BibTeX entry for LaTeX users is